 The Big Sick never shies away from emotions, or becomes hokey in its depictions.
 Quite the contrary, it’s in these moments that the material really takes off, in part because it allows the audience to find such touching humanity without ever losing comedic sensibility.
 The film is funny, very funny.
 Even when it talks about the meaning of starting a family, or abandoning one.

 Rom-coms are a rare commodity in 2017, which is surprising considering its over-saturation in previous years.
-It has become clear that demographics seek a level of social realism found wanting within the unrealistic (at arguably damaging) expectations set by the genre.
+It has become clear that demographics seek a level of social realism found wanting within the unrealistic (and arguably damaging) expectations set by the genre.
 'The Big Sick' gets the nuance just about right, pushing beyond gender stereotypes and maintaining the affability required to engage.

 This was a heartwarming and honest comedy about love, relationships, and family and how those things influence our lives and control our actions and emotions.
 It is slow in parts, like most Apatow Productions, but this film has a lot of heart and Holly Hunter and Ray Romano totally steal the show here in hilarious fashion.